Augustin-Louis Cauchy: Youth and education

-Ancien Régime, but lost this position due to the French Revolution (July 14, 1789), which broke out one month before Augustin-Louis was born.
-The Cauchy family survived the revolution and the following Reign of Terror (1793–94) by escaping to Arcueil, where Cauchy received his first education, from his father.
-After the execution of Robespierre (1794), it was safe for the family to return to Paris.
-There Louis-François Cauchy found himself a new bureaucratic job in 1800, and quickly moved up the ranks.
-When Napoleon Bonaparte came to power (1799), Louis-François Cauchy was further promoted, and became Secretary-General of the Senate, working directly under Laplace (who is now better known for his work on mathematical physics).
-The famous mathematician Lagrange was also a friend of the Cauchy family.
+Ancien Régime, but lost this position due to the French Revolution (14 July 1789), which broke out one month before Augustin-Louis was born.
+The Cauchy family survived the revolution and the following Reign of Terror during 1793–94 by escaping to Arcueil, where Cauchy received his first education, from his father.
+After the execution of Robespierre in 1794, it was safe for the family to return to Paris.
+There, Louis-François Cauchy found a bureaucratic job in 1800, and quickly advanced his career.
+When Napoleon came to power in 1799, Louis-François Cauchy was further promoted, and became Secretary-General of the Senate, working directly under Laplace (who is now better known for his work on mathematical physics).
+The mathematician Lagrange was also a friend of the Cauchy family.

 On Lagrange's advice, Augustin-Louis was enrolled in the École Centrale du Panthéon, the best secondary school of Paris at that time, in the fall of 1802.
-Most of the curriculum consisted of classical languages; the young and ambitious Cauchy, being a brilliant student, won many prizes in Latin and the humanities.
-In spite of these successes, Augustin-Louis chose an engineering career, and prepared himself for the entrance examination to the École Polytechnique.
+Most of the curriculum consisted of classical languages; the ambitious Cauchy, being a brilliant student, won many prizes in Latin and the humanities.
+In spite of these successes, Cauchy chose an engineering career, and prepared himself for the entrance examination to the École Polytechnique.

 In 1805, he placed second of 293 applicants on this exam and was admitted.
 One of the main purposes of this school was to give future civil and military engineers a high-level scientific and mathematical education.
-The school functioned under military discipline, which caused the young and pious Cauchy some problems in adapting.
-Nevertheless, he finished the Polytechnique in 1807, at the age of 18, and went on to the École des Ponts et Chaussées (School for Bridges and Roads).
+The school functioned under military discipline, which caused Cauchy some problems in adapting.
+Nevertheless, he completed the course in 1807, at age 18, and went on to the École des Ponts et Chaussées (School for Bridges and Roads).
 He graduated in civil engineering, with the highest honors.